MarkEEaton/usability-python/README.md

 The purpose of this is to aggregate data from many usability tests into one dataset that can be handled by Excel.

 This repo is part of a larger project that was presented at SUNYLA 2017 at Stony Brook University.
 A powerpoint from that presentation is included.
+See also [markeeaton/usability-testing-interface](http://github.com/markeeaton/usability-testing-interface)